ehiro276/furima-28858/README.md

 | price        | integer | null: false |

 ### Association
-- belongs_to :users
+- belongs_to :user
-- has_one :addresses
+- has_one :address
 - has_one :order

 ## addresses テーブル